OfficeDev/Outlook-Add-in-ScanForMe/README.md

-# Outlook add-in: Scanning the body of an email as text.
+# Outlook add-in: A mail add-in for a read scenario which helps the user determine whether any action needs to be taken.

 **Table of contents**